 B2B customers are a tough crowd to please.
 They deal in high-value transactions and involve numerous decision-makers before making a purchase.
 With so many moving parts and so much at stake, you’ll need concrete evidence to close the deal.

-Consider this: 93% of the most successful B2B marketers spend a bulk of their efforts on content marketing.
+Consider these statistics: 93% of the most successful B2B marketers spend the bulk of their efforts on content marketing while nearly 50% of SaaS companies claim that case studies are very effective at boosting sales.
 In other words, the best players in the game are all focusing on convincing buyers not with flashy promotions but with facts, information, and data.
 Further, within the ambit of content marketing, case studies often sit at the top due to their ability to “put your metrics where your mouth is.”

 In our article below we’ll go over what exactly case studies are before diving into why they should be included in your marketing initiatives.